Azure/multi-cloud-asset-inventory-preview/README.md

 - Please do <code style="color : red">NOT</code> try this feature if you are already using a connector from [Azure Arc Public Cloud At-scale Onboarding](https://github.com/Azure/azure-arc-publicclouds-preview).

-- Arc-enabled EC2 Instance: If your AWS EC2 instance is already onboarded to Arc as an Arc-enabled server, you <code style="color : red">CANNOT</code> see it in multi-cloud asset inventory at this time.
+- Arc-enabled EC2 Instance: If your AWS EC2 instance is already onboarded to Arc as an Arc-enabled server, you will see a duplicate `Microsoft.HybridCompute` resource (with a different resource ID) in multi-cloud inventory.

 ## Getting started

 ### Prerequisites
-- Supported AWS account type: single account Organization account will be supported in the future release.
+- Supported AWS account type: single account

+  - Organization account will be supported in the future release.

 - Supported AWS resource types:
     - EC2